 - Cervical cancer

-- Vaginal atrophy
+- Vaginal atrophy (genitourinary syndrome of menopause)

 - Vaginal cancer

-- Vesicovaginal fistula
+- Vaginal fistula

 Causes shown here are commonly associated with this symptom.
 Work with your doctor or other health care professional for an accurate diagnosis.